ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 systemctl disable avahi-daemon
 systemctl disable bluetooth
 systemctl disable wpa_supplicant
-systemctl disable apt-daily.timer          # More on this later systemctl disable apt-daily-upgrade.timer  # More on this later systemctl disable man-db.timer             # More on this later
+systemctl disable apt-daily.timer           # More on this later systemctl disable apt-daily.service         # More on this later systemctl disable apt-daily-upgrade.timer   # More on this later systemctl disable apt-daily-upgrade.service # More on this later systemctl disable man-db.timer              # More on this later
 ```

 ##### Partition, Format, Mount your fancy SSD drive.